kumar-swamy/vault-plugin-secrets-citrixadc/README.md

 Create a user in citrix ADC which is used by the client to interact with ADC.

 ```
+# login to citrix ADC and create a user
 $ add system user cic-user <password>
 ```
 Now you can configure the `roles` endpoint to autorotate the password for this user.